Add Your Logo or Graphic to the Slide Master in PowerPoint 2010

 - Now you can hide the logo from some individual Slide Layouts.
 You do so for two reasons: firstly, you may want a clean slide without a logo for some Slide Layouts -- typically the Blank and Title Only layouts are good candidates for removing the logo altogether.
 Additionally, you may want the prominent version of your logo for the Title Layout -- to do that, you first need to hide the subtle version of the logo we just added to the Slide Master.

-Figure 7: Hide Background Graphic check-box to be selected
+Figure 7: Hide Background Graphics check-box to be selected

 - This action will hide the subtle logo from your Title Layout, as shown in Figure 8.